Hatta Rajasa

 Muhammad Hatta Rajasa (born 18 December 1953) is an Indonesian politician who served as the Coordinating Minister for the Economy of Indonesia from 22 October 2009 to 13 May 2014.
-A member of the National Mandate Party (PAN), he previously served as Minister Secretary of State (2007-2009), Minister of Transportation (2004-2007), and Minister of State for Research and Technology (2001- 2004).
+A member of the National Mandate Party (PAN), he previously served as Minister Secretary of State (2007–2009), Minister of Transportation (2004–2007), and Minister of State for Research and Technology (2001–2004).
 He was also general Prabowo Subianto's running mate in the 2014 Indonesian presidential election, with the ticket being backed by a number of parties, including the Gerindra party, National Mandate Party, Prosperous Justice Party, United Development Party, the Crescent Star Party and Golkar.

 Early life and education

 Early life

-Hatta Rajasa born in Palembang, South Sumatra, on 18 December 1953.
+Hatta Rajasa was born in Palembang, South Sumatra, on 18 December 1953.
 He was born into a simple family, the second of 13 children.
 His father was Muhammad Tohir, a man from Jejawi Village, Ogan Komering Ilir, South Sumatra, who was a soldier who later quit and became a civil servant.
 His mother was a woman named Aisyah, who came from Adumais Village, East Ogan Komering Ulu, South Sumatra, who was housewife.